pkiraly/qa-catalogue/README.md

 [qa-catalogue-web]: https://github.com/pkiraly/qa-catalogue-web

 Now you can reach the web interface ([qa-catalogue-web]) at
-<http://localhost:80/metadata-qa> (or at another port as configured with
+<http://localhost:80/> (or at another port as configured with
-environment variables).
+environment variable `WEBPORT`).
 To further modify appearance of the interface, create [templates](https://github.com/pkiraly/qa-catalogue-web/?tab=readme-ov-file#customization) in your `WEBCONFIG` directory and/or create a file `configuration.cnf` in this directory to extend [UI configuration](https://github.com/pkiraly/qa-catalogue-web/?tab=readme-ov-file#configuration) without having to restart the Docker container.